tomaszrajchel/thesis/README.md

-It is a python project concerning the application of the MVA algorithm in the analysis of physics data.
+Python project concerning the application of the MVA algorithm in the analysis of physics data.
 BDT algorithm is part of the XGBOOST library
 The numpy and pandas library are required to run the xgboost package

-Before start install the following packages: numpy, pandas, matplotlib, xgboost
+Before starting install the following packages: numpy, pandas, matplotlib, xgboost

 To run:
-python3 run.py
+run.py

+Output:
-Output: output.log - logger
+    output.log - logger
-and performance plots (are not saved by default)
+    performance plots (not saved by default)

 Description:

 The training.csv file contains signal and background data.
 Each event is flagged by 's' for the signal and 'b' for the background (Label).
-The sample is split to train and test sample (default: 0.5) BDT options are in the option.txt file.
+The sample is split to train and test sample (default: 0.5).
+BDT options are in the option.txt file.
 Leave them unless you know what you are doing.